github/docs/content/github/managing-security-vulnerabilities/about-disclosing-vulnerabilities.md

 - Not contact the maintainer
 - Disclose the vulnerability before the code has been patched

-It's seen as fine for security researchers to disclose a vulnerability publicly after a period of time, if they have tried to contact the maintainers and not received a response, or contacted them and been asked to wait too long to disclose it.
+It's fine for security researchers to disclose a vulnerability publicly after a period of time, if they have tried to contact the maintainers and not received a response, or contacted them and been asked to wait too long to disclose it.

 #### Best practices for maintainers